 On March 16, 2022, our board of directors authorized a share repurchase program to repurchase up to US\$20 million of our ordinary shares (including in the form of ADSs) over the next six months through September 15, 2022.
-We did not repurchase any shares in 2021.
+On August 25, 2022, our board of directors approved to extend the term of the share repurchase program for another six months through March 15, 2023.